Jumper’s Knee Specialist

 When a jumper’s knee is suspected, it is important to schedule an orthopedic consultation for proper examination and care.
-Dr. Kelechi Okoroha is a jumper’s knee specialist who provides detailed examination and care for patients with jumper’s knee in Detroit, Royal Oak, Sterling Heights, Bloomfield Hills, Dearborn, Michigan and beyond.
+Dr. Kelechi Okoroha is a jumper’s knee specialist who provides detailed examination and care for patients with jumper’s knee in Minneapolis, St. Paul, Rochester, Eden Prairie, Minnetonka, Minnesota and beyond.

 Symptoms of Jumper’s Knee

 Pain over the patellar tendon is the first symptom of jumper’s knee.
 You may also have pain during activities, especially jumping or kneeling.
 Rarely, swelling around the tendon may be seen.